Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Office and operations center construction for headquarters, field support, and administrative facilities tied to active business use.
+Office and operations center construction in San Marcos for headquarters, field support, and administrative facilities tied to active business use — with Hays County site conditions, TXST-area market context, and City of San Marcos permitting built into the delivery plan.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep office and operations center construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Facilities support staff, visitors, and operations more effectively because interior layout, site access, and turnover decisions are planned together.
+Facilities support staff, visitors, and operations more effectively because interior layout, site access, finish quality, and turnover decisions are planned together with San Marcos market expectations, Hays County site conditions, and City of San Marcos permitting realities incorporated from the start.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?